 Hello!
 I’m a writer living in Austin, Texas, where I work as senior editor at Austin Monthly, the city magazine of Austin.
 Formerly I was the founding editor of Edible Baja Arizona, a local food magazine serving Tucson and the borderlands.

-I’m the author of Unprocessed: My City-Dwelling Year of Reclaiming Real Food (William Morrow/HarperCollins 2015) a memoir of my year-long journey of eating only whole, unprocessed foods, intertwined with a journalistic exploration of what “unprocessed” really means, why it matters, and how to afford it.
+I’m the author of Unprocessed: My City-Dwelling Year of Reclaiming Real Food (William Morrow 2015) a memoir of my year-long journey of eating only whole, unprocessed foods, intertwined with a journalistic exploration of what “unprocessed” really means, why it matters, and how to afford it.
 Unprocessed was named a Southwest Book of the Year in 2015.

 I earned an MFA in Creative Writing nonfiction from the University of Arizona.
 I run, hike, travel—I speak Spanish and Portuguese—and love breakfast and chocolate chip cookies.
 I’m represented by the amazing Mackenzie Brady Watson at the Stuart Krichevsky Literary Agency.

 Follow me on Twitter @megankimble, Instagram @kimblekimble, and at facebook.com/meganekimble.